 Marriage Licenses and Certificates

-Marriage licenses are issued by the Registrar of Vital Statistics only in the Town where the ceremony is performed, also known as the Town of Occurrence.
+Marriage licenses are issued by the Registrar of Vital Statistics only in the Town where the ceremony is to be performed, also known as the Town of Occurrence.
 The Town of Groton has marriage records dating back to the early 1700's.

 - Both individuals must appear in person at the Town Clerk’s office to apply the marriage license.
 You may appear separately, if that is more convenient.
 You must be at the Town Clerk’s office no later than 4:00 pm, Monday through Friday, in order to complete the process before the close of business.
+Please use the Fillable Marriage Worksheet Form and Instructions in preparation of obtaining your license.

 - The license is valid for 65 days from the date that it is issued.